Latest posts from our trip around the world

 Chernobyl - thoughts and facts

-Chernobyl used to be the name of a city in Ukraine on the border with Belarus - now it's a name of one of the most horrifying nuclear disaster the human race has ever known.
+Chernobyl used to be the name of a city in Ukraine on the border with Belarus - now it's a name of the most horrifying nuclear disaster the human race has ever known.
 It entered the lives of Ukranian and Belarusian people on a peaceful sunny April day, right around Easter and before the May 1st yearly parade.
 Because the Soviet government wouldn't admit to the degree of the disaster and therefore wouldn't even broadcast that it happened until 2 days after the explosion (with a 20 second TV announcement), people didn't take a single prevention measure against radiation exposure to lessen the degree of impact...
 [Read more]

 Kiev - walking tour and practical tips